jegly/self-supporting-code/README.md

 - Water cycle
 - Nutrient cycles in ecosystems
 - Tree stumps regenerating through mycorrhizal networks

+**DNA as a closed-loop storage medium:** Microsoft and the University of Washington have demonstrated DNA data storage at scale—information encoded in synthetic DNA strands, retrieved by sequencing, and even computed upon using **DNA strand displacement circuits**.
+These circuits perform logic using chemistry alone: no external power, no silicon, no clock signal.
+Reactions use their own products as reactants, which is the `ClosedLoopSystem.recycle()` method running on actual molecules.
+The information persists for thousands of years at room temperature.
+This is the ultimate closed-loop: the medium, the computation, and the storage are one.

 **In Code:**
 - Systems that recycle their own resources